High-Impact Risks Addressed in AS9100 – 2023 Update

 A two-fold theme, product safety encompasses both the process and end product as the safety of production staff is equally as important as the safety of the end user.

 AS9100 requires companies to evaluate production processes in order to define potential hazards.
 Once identified, they must manage the risk of harm through careful control of each process step.
-These controls can be implemented through a number of practices that could include workflow adjustments, physical limiters, increased training and employee awareness, and other safeguards to protect staff.
+These controls can be implemented through several practices that could include workflow adjustments, physical limiters, increased training, employee awareness, and other safeguards to protect staff.
 If a safety hazard results in an incident or nonconforming output, companies must complete a root cause analysis to identify the most effective corrective action needed to remedy the situation.

 Companies should also take special care through the production process to ensure the product or service they provide will function as expected.
 With tools and processes created to serve the aerospace industry, outputs must function as expected to guarantee the safety of the end user.
-Organizations must consider the safety of the usability of their production all throughout the development, design, and production process, proving its safety in intended use through analysis and reporting.
+Organizations must consider the safety of the usability of their products throughout the development, design, and production process, proving their safety in intended use through analysis and reporting.

 Input Acquisition and Prevention of Counterfeit Parts

 Any organization that sources parts or services for the creation of their end product assumes the risk of potential sub-par materials impacting the quality of their deliverable.
 AS9100 lays special attention on the prevention of counterfeit parts and supplier validation in order to ensure that companies have methods in place to control this risk.